 High school students who demonstrate sufficient academic ability and maturity may be considered for enrollment in credit courses on a full-paying basis.
-In addition to completing the application for admission, students must present an official transcript and letter of recommendation from their principal or designated representative.
+In addition to completing the application for admission, students may need to submit an official transcript and letter of recommendation from their principal or designated representative.
 Students are required to satisfy all prerequisites, take the Basic Skills Assessment and meet specific placement scores for acceptance.
 After acceptance students meet with Admissions to determine course placement and registration.